lelutin/puppet-asterisk/README.md

  * [https://www.voip-info.org/asterisk-cmd-removequeuemember](https://www.voip-info.org/asterisk-cmd-removequeuemember)

 ### Agents Options ###

-Some global options can be set for agents.
-One option in the `[general]` context, `multiplelogin`, can be set via the `agents_multiplelogin` parameter to the `asterisk class` with a boolean value.

 Global options in the `[agents]` context can be set by passing a hash to the `agents_global` parameter to the `asterisk` class.
 By default this parameter